The Most Dangerous Animal of All: The Unbelievable True Story Behind the Show

 Gary Stewart’s Journey

-But it was only while watching a ‘Cold Case Files’ episode about the Zodiac Killer, that something hit him.
+But it was only while watching a ‘Cold Case Files’ episode about the Zodiac Killer that something hit him.
 It was his son who pointed out Gary’s similarity to the wanted sketch of the killer.
-Gary realized he had seen the face elsewhere, and dug out the only photo he had of Earl Van Best Jr. To him, the two were identical.
+Gary realized he had seen the face elsewhere and dug out the only photo he had of Earl Van Best Jr., which was identical to him.

 Did Gary Stewart Really Find the Zodiac Killer?